BJB0/Customer-Segmentation-Kmeans./README.md

 **📌 Project Overview**

 Customer segmentation is a crucial step for businesses to understand their customer base and tailor marketing strategies accordingly.
-In this project, I implemented **K-Means clustering**, an unsupervised machine learning algorithm, to segment customers into distinct groups based on their purchasing behavior and demographic information.
+In this project, I implemented **K-Means clustering**, an unsupervised machine learning algorithm,which uses **Pattern clustering** method to segment customers into distinct groups based on their purchasing behavior and demographic information.

 This helps businesses: